littlstar/littlstar.github.io/content-guide.md

 ### Uploads

-Once you've successfully [registered](https://littlstar.com/register) for a new account and [logged in](https://littlstar.com/login), you are free to begin [uploading](https://littlstar.com/upload).
+Once you've successfully [registered](https://littlstar.com/register) for a new account and [logged in](https://littlstar.com/login), you are free to begin [uploading](https://littlstar.com/uploads).
 The Littlstar platform supports both videos and photos.
-After clicking on either the [Upload a new video](https://littlstar.com/videos/new) or [Upload a new photo](https://littlstar.com/photos/new) button on our [upload](https://littlstar.com/upload) page, you are presented with a form where you can start uploading your content and fill in the details specific to it.
+Our upload form allows you to drag-and-drop or click and select up to 10 videos or photos or any combination of the two simultaneously.
+Each individual file upload is presented as an individual form allowing you to edit the details for that file while your upload progresses.
 A title is **required** but the remainder of the information is optional.

 #### Categories

-Adding your video or photo to one or more categories helps to better organize your video and allows us to present it to other Littlstar users that have indicated their interest in these categories.
+Adding your video or photo to one or more categories helps to better organize your content and allows us to present it to other Littlstar users that have indicated their interest in these categories.
 Each category is available from the left-hand side menu of our web interface and in our [Android](https://play.google.com/store/apps/details?id=com.littlstar.android) or [iOS](https://itunes.apple.com/app/id964433932) mobile apps.
 They can also be independently requested and consumed through our RESTful [API](http://developer.littlstar.com/docs/#categories).

 #### Hashtags